benc-uk/smilr/etc/docker/kubernetes.md

 # Kubernetes - Azure Container Service (AKS)
-This document covers setting up Kubernetes in Azure Container Service (AKS) and then deploying the MicroSurvey app to it.
+This document covers setting up Kubernetes in Azure Container Service (AKS) and then deploying the Smilr app to it.
 This assumes you are using WSL bash and have the latest Azure CLI installed (2.0.21+)

 ### Set Variables
 Modify variables and run this snippet in bash, note **acrName** and **cosmosName** need to be globally DNS unique.
 The ACR name can not contain dashes

 ```
-resGroup=Demo.MicroSurvey
+resGroup=Demo.Smilr
 loc=westeurope
-aksName=microsurvey-aks
+aksName=smilr-aks
 ```

 > **NOTE.** At the time of writing (Nov 2017) the only regions where AKS is operational and functioning are **westeurope**, **centralus** & **eastus**.
 UK West and the West US 2 are offline